woocommerce/woocommerce/plugins/woocommerce-blocks/tests/e2e/README.md

 #### Extending Core utilities

-If you've come up with a utility that you think should be a part of the Core utilities (`Admin`, `Editor`, `RequestUtils`, etc.) go ahead and make a PR in Gutenberg - it's best to move as much as possible upstream.
+If you've come up with a utility that you think should be a part of the Core utilities (`Admin`, `Editor`, `RequestUtils`, etc.), go ahead and make a PR in Gutenberg - it's best to move as much as possible upstream.
 If you think that the utility still fits under, e.g., `Editor` but is Woo-specific, you'll need to write an extension, for example:

 ```ts
 // utils/editor/index.ts